app-sre/aus-cli/README.md

 Together with the `--replace` option, applying from a file makes sure that the desired state defined in the file is going to be the exact state on the organization.

+When `--dump` is used without the `--replace` option, one needs to be logged in to OCM.

 ## Manage sector dependencies

 Sectors are dependant groups of clusters.
 A version is only considered for upgrade within a sector if all dependant sectors have been fully upgraded to to that version.